iv-org/documentation/docs/devtools.md

 - If you are on Microsoft Edge or on a non-standard Firefox installation, you might be missing some codecs: https://github.com/iv-org/invidious/issues/3756
 - Look for possible solutions in the GitHub issues of Invidious by searching for the error message: https://github.com/iv-org/invidious/issues
-- If you did not really find any solution then you might have hit a unknown bug, if that's the case then please open a bug report at https://github.com/iv-org/invidious/issues/new/choose
+- If you did not really find any solution then you might have hit a unknown bug, if that's the case then please open a bug report at https://github.com/iv-org/invidious/issues/new/choose.
+  Make sure to include as much details as possible.

 ## Export the requests done for further analysis by Invidious developers